 The levator scapulae is found on each side of the back of the neck.
 It attaches to the first four neck vertebrae and travels down to connect to the upper edge of the shoulder blade.

 What movements does the levator scapulae muscle control?

 - Pulls the shoulder blade back to neutral position when you lower your arm

-- Assists in side bending of the neck
+- Assists with side bending of the neck